REP’S BOARD OF DIRECTORS

 President Martha Marks

 Martha grew up traveling the USA and Western Europe as an Army brat in a family with deep southern roots.
 (Her career-officer father hailed from Louisiana, her school-teacher mother from Mississippi.)
-She first registered to vote as a Republican in 1968 and remains a registered Republican to this day.
+She first registered to vote as a Republican in 1968.
 In 1978, she earned a Ph.D. in Spanish literature and linguistics at Northwestern University.
 For twenty years before becoming active at the intersection of environmentalism and politics, she taught at Notre Dame High School for Boys in Niles, Illinois; at Northwestern University in Evanston, Illinois; and at Kalamazoo College in Michigan.
 She’s the co-author of three college Spanish textbooks: Destinos, Al corriente, and ¿Qué tal?, all published by McGraw-Hill.

 In 1992, Martha energetically campaigned as a “Green Republican” and was elected to a two-hat position on both the Lake County (IL) Board and Forest Preserve District Board.
 During her ten years in that role, she championed the preservation and/or restoration of forests, wetlands, prairies, riparian corridors, and rural countryside.
 She and her colleagues of both parties aggressively protected habitat for native wildlife and gave people access to natural open space via a county-wide network of trails.
 She was such a respected conservation leader that the Sierra Club and the Lake County Conservation Alliance repeatedly endorsed her.
 And she still regards the many thousands of acres that were preserved and protected during her three terms in office as one of the best accomplishments of her life.
 She’s also still proud of this op-ed, Protecting rare plants protects us!, which the Chicago Tribune published on August 17, 1995, when REP was nothing more than a gleam in her eye.